cloudrift-ai/rift-docs/docs/extras/python-api.md

 # Python API

-Python API can be found https://pypi.org/project/faircompute/.
+Python API can be found https://pypi.org/project/cloudrift/.

-Use `pip install faircompute` to install it.
+Use `pip install cloudrift` to install it.